-AC 262 - Multimedia Presentations
+AC 262 - Multimedia Presentations for Business

-This course focuses on the planning and preparation of multimedia presentations utilizing new media techniques.
-Coursework covers presentations suitable for shows, demos, conferences, exhibits, special events, dealer aids, and sales books.
+This course focuses on the planning and preparation of multimedia presentations for use in business.
+Coursework covers presentations incorporating PowerPoint, integrating still photos, video and voice and mobile.
+These presentations would be suitable for consumer and trade shows, demos, conferences, exhibits, special events, dealer aids, and sales books.

-Prerequisite(s): (for Advertising and Marketing Communications students) AC 111 or VP 341.
+Prerequisite(s): AC 111 or VP 341.